kore4lyf/notes/data_structures_and_algorithms/dataStructureJavascript.md

 Example:
 **Palindrome** - a word that remain the same when it re-arranged in reverse order.

+The optimal Palindrome definition - a word where it's opposite indexes are equal.

 ```js
 let letters = [] // stack